AplaProject/apla-docs-en/introduction/api2.rst

 content/{menu|page}/{name}
 ==============================
-**POST** Returns a JSON representation of the code of the specified page or menu named **{name}**, which is the result of processing by the template engine.
+**POST**/ Returns a JSON representation of the code of the specified page or menu named **{name}**, which is the result of processing by the template engine.
 The query can have additional parameters, which can be used in the template engine.
 If the page or menu can't be found, the 404 error is returned.

 Request

-* *menu|page* - *page* or *menu* to recieve the page or menu.
+* *menu|page* - *page* or *menu* to recieve the page or menu,
 * *name* - the name or menu of the page,
 * *[vde]* - specify *true*, if you recieve data from the page or menu in VDE.
 Otherwise, you do not need to specify this parameter.